toniadm/feedreader/README.md

 # Project Overview

 This application utilizes javascript to perform testing using Jasmine.
-The test are based on a web-based application that reads RSS feeds.
+The tests are based on a web-based application that reads RSS feeds.

 ## How to use application locally